adujon/OncogenicStressPlanariaPredation/README.md

 --------------------------------------------------------------------------------------------
 LD50 calculations comet assay and predation trials analyses and figures.R

-Codes used to calculate the LD50 of both planaria species
+Codes used to calculate the LD50 of both planaria species and the probability of predation of the native planaria by the invasive during predation experiments.

 --------------------------------------------------------------------------------------------
 Planaria activity model selection.R

-Code used to fit the model prediction planria activity
+Code used to identify the model best fitting the planaria activity dataset.

 --------------------------------------------------------------------------------------------
 Figure Planaria Movement.R

-Code Used to create the figure showing predicted planaria movement based on the best model selected in the script above
+Code used to create the figure showing predicted planaria movement based on the best model selected in the script above

 --------------------------------------------------------------------------------------------
 Raw datasets.xlsx